Al-Qa-qa/audits/Contests/2024-03-poolTogether.md

   Winner PrizeTokens: 90 token
   ClaimerRecipent PrizeTokens: 10 token
   =============
-  Simulating winner steal recipent fees
+  Simulating winner steal recipient fees
   Winner PrizeTokens: 100 token
   ClaimerRecipent PrizeTokens: 0 token
 ```

-In this test we first made a reward and withdrawed it from out Claimer contract normally (no attack happened), and then we made another prize reward but by making the attack, which is clear in the output
+In this test, we first made a reward and withdraw it from our Claimer contract normally (no attack happened), and then we made another prize reward but by making the attack when withdrawing it, which can be seen in the Logs.

 ### Tools Used
 Manual Review + Foundry